ibm-cloud-architecture/refarch-kc-container-ms/predictiveModel/README.md

 # Predictive maintainence for reefer containers

-In this section, we have a model trained to predict whether maintainence is required fore the reefer conatiner
+In this section, we have a model trained to predict whether maintainence is required for the reefer container

 ## Getting Started